Stansberry Research Review

 The monthly newsletter is released on the first Friday of each month, and it’s typically a 20-30 minute read.
 The newsletter starts out with a lengthy story, which ultimately leads into a deeper dive into a specific industry.
-From there, Stansberry’s lead analyst on the newsletter will make the case for why this industry is setup for success (or failure) and hone in on the financials and recent performance of several of the major companies in the industry.
+From there, Stansberry’s lead analyst on the newsletter will make a case for why this industry is set up for success (or failure) and hone in on the financials and recent performance of several of the major companies in the industry.
 Finally, the newsletter will narrow to a single stock and highlight a few long-term technical analyses to identify an entry point.

 For impatient readers, the Investment Advisory’s recommendation is succinctly summarized in a blue box at the bottom of the newsletter.

 After the new position is discussed, the newsletter includes a paragraph about each stock currently in the portfolio.
 It is here that each stock will receive an updated buy/sell/hold rating.
 All of this information is summarized in a table at the bottom of the newsletter.

 Occasionally, Stansberry Research will issue special reports that are available to newsletter subscribers.
 These read much like the newsletter issues, but focus on broad market trends or emerging issues rather than offering specific stock recommendations.